Overview

 Figure 1.
 The gender, age, working experience distributions of the training, validation and testing set.

-Track 1: Personality assessment
+Track 1: True personality assessment

 • Input video: “5484821efdf99b07b28f2300_q3_personality.mp4”